adamAfro/ts4xml/readme.md

 # DTS2XSD

-Deno utility for converting typescript interfaces to XSD schema:
+Deno utility for converting typescript function return types to XSD schema:

-- [x] gets all interfaces from a file as JSON object;
+- [x] gets all classes from a file as JSON object;
-- [x] names of interfaces are saved;
+- [x] names of classes are saved;
-- [ ] does not treat all nested interfaces as 1st level;
+- [ ] allow and distninguish between classes from different scopes;
 - [ ] support nested properties;
 - [ ] support `type` keyword for global types;
 - [x] properties can:
     - [x] have mixed types;
     - [x] be optional;
     - [x] be arrays;
-    - [x] be references to other interfaces.
+    - [x] be references to other return types of classes.
 - [ ] tranform JSON object to XSD schema;
     - [x] allow implementing attributes inside tags;
     - [ ] allow implementing contens inside tags;
-- [ ] allow not supported interfaces to be ignored, with a message;
+- [ ] allow not supported types to be ignored, with a message;
 - [ ] allow setting up `children` name.

 **Supported features**: